Des Moines Robbery Defense Attorney

 Contact us online or call (515) 996-4441 to get started with a free consultation.

 A fair amount of people believe robbery is only where someone goes into a bank or retail store and holds someone up with a gun or knife and requests all of the money out of the cash register or safe.
 In reality, a person can be convicted of robbery if they "accidentally" hurt someone while in the commission of a theft or if they hurt someone while finishing up the commission of the burglary.
 In fact, a theft does not even have to happen; a failed attempt at a theft would suffice to meet the element of "theft" for the offense of robbery.

 Robbery is defined as an intention to commit a theft along with any of the following:

 - Threatening another or putting them in imminent fear of serious injury

 - Threatening to commit any forcible felony.

 All robbery that is not first-degree robbery is second-degree robbery.
-Second-degree robbery is punishable by up to 10 years in prison and a fine up to $10,000.
-Either way, robbery is not taken lightly in Iowa.
+A person is guilty of second-degree robbery if he commits the act with an accomplice present or if they cause injury without any firearms or weapons.
+Second-degree robbery is punishable by up to 10 years in prison and a fine up to $13,660.

 Discuss Your Case with Feld Law Firm